CognitiveDave/home/_posts/2020-6-28-Blogging to Video.md

 10 The closing project retrospective

 ### Learning to make videos
 Since I am learning to make videos the episodes should improve in both narrative and content as I go along.
 There is no attempt here to polish or reach perfection.
 Perfection is unnecessary in a learning curve.
+I have little interest in followers, subscribers though if folk wish to do so and wish to contribute that is also fine.
+There is no sponsorship and everything in these videos is a personal opinion.
+Tools and techniques used are choosen to match the specific project.
+I highly recommend taking professional approaches to IT Security, Data Privacy, Resiliency,  Accessibility,  and Usability of all products.

+## Learning through Projects and fun
+Trust me when I say - you will not learn from MOOC,  books,  videos,  or courses.
+You will learn from practice.
+So go ahead and do some projects and learn some stuff today.